muhammedaydogan/web-scraper/README.md

 Trendyol - Gratis - Watsons

 This is just a module.
-Run tsc then use the generated module file to your project.
+Run tsc then use the generated module file in your own project.